 Frequently Asked Questions

-Can I apply if I am still working on my PhD?
+Can I apply for jobs if I am still working on my PhD?

 We support applicants who are undertaking their PhD but you must be near completion of your work.
 We offer flexible starting dates which can be discussed in the job offer phase.